Your Insider Guide to Skin Whitening and Treating Pigmentation

-If you are presently use bleaching cream, it is necessary to not utilize products which contain ingredients such as hydroquinone, mercury, or steroids.
+If you are presently use bleaching cream to treat dark skin tones, it is necessary to not utilize products which contain ingredients such as hydroquinone, mercury, or steroids.
 Products such as hydroquinone is known to enhance threat of skin cancer and also liver and kidney damages, while mercury can create infections, liver damages, clinical depression and psychosis.
 It’s likewise vital to keep in mind that if you subject on your own to the sunlight AFTER using the lotion, you’re enhancing your likelihood of creating discoloration as well as also skin cancer cells and aversely affecting your complexion.

 Wellaholic’s PTT with AfterGlow (Whitening)

 Wellaholic’s PTT with AfterGlow comes with either the whitening or the hydrating option, followed by our AfterGlow Red Light treatment.
+Skin whitening agents work by reducing the presence of melanin pigment in the skin.
 The whitening treatment uses dipotassium glycyrrhizinate which inhibits tyrosinase activity and melanin production.
 Study has shown that dipotassium glycyrrhizinate inhibits tyrosinase activity and melanin production.
 It is a potential skin whitening agent that prevents skin pigmentation and improves skin tone, leading to fair skin.
 Further research has shown that dipotassium glycyrrhizinate has anti-inflammatory property.
 It helps to alleviate the skin redness and irritation symptoms common to various diseases such as rosacea and psoriasis.
 Moreover, its oil-regulating properties inhibit the secretion of excessive skin oil from the sebaceous glands.

 Red light therapy, also known as photobiomodulation, uses healing natural light to help your body produce more energy and regenerate your skin.
 Red light therapy is also well-known as a powerful natural inflammation relief tool, and that makes a huge difference for the inflammatory kind of hyperpigmentation!